 - These plugins may put you out of compliance with data privacy law.
 Overlay plugins often automatically detect what other assistive software the user is already running on the device, or ask the user to choose what assistance they need.
 This reveals that the person visiting the website has a disability.
 Just like other identifiable information like age or ethnic background, information about disabilities should not be collected without user consent.
 This would be a violation of the GDPR (General Data Protection Regulation), the UK GDPR, CCPA (California Consumer Privacy Act), and other privacy laws.
 Some overlays save this information regarding disability via a cookie on the website to use it on other sites running their plugin – so even if the user opted in legally on another site, the overlay may put your site out of compliance by having that persistent cookie.
 Read more about privacy and overlay plugins in this post.

 Essentially, what automated accessibility tools do is try to paint over the accessibility problems of a website.
 The result is usually a website that appears to be accessible — one that may impress nondisabled people who see that the company is making an effort to be inclusive — but just makes disabled peoples’ lives more difficult.

 A Better Accessibility Strategy

-The best solution to these problems is to fix the underlying accessibility issues with your site manually instead of just masking them.
+The best solution is not ultimately a plugin, but to actually fix the underlying accessibility issues with your site manually instead of just masking them.
 If you’re at the beginning stages of site creation, this can be as easy as hiring a developer who is familiar with accessibility issues.

 If your site is already well established, then you might have a bit more work.
 However, we still think it’s a better solution to understand what’s required to make lasting changes to the foundation of your site, even if you can’t afford to make the changes all at once.